Your current path:

 Table of contents

-If you are on call, you do not have time off directly.
-But it’s not really work until a call comes and you have to get out.
-This makes the on-call service quite unique.
-This model can cause confusion, especially when it comes to recording working time.
-When does the on-call duty start?
+If you’re on call, you don’t have any free time.
+But it’s not really work until a call comes in and you have to go out.
+This makes on-call duty quite unique.
+This model can cause confusion, especially when it comes to recording working hours.
+When does on-call duty start?

 What exactly is on-call duty?

-On-call duty means that employees make themselves available for a predetermined period of time if work is required.
-It is therefore not clear what work or whether any work at all is required during on-call duty.
+On-call duty requires employees to make themselves available for a predetermined period of time if work is required.
+It is therefore not clear what work or whether any work is required during on-call duty.

-The most widespread on-call service is in the form of emergency paramedics.
+On-call duty is most widespread in the form of emergency paramedics.
 However, it also occurs in other sectors.
 For example, many towing services provide an on-call service.
 For some years now, the on-call service has also been very popular with IT companies.
-As companies and private individuals like to have quick help with technical problems with their computers, the on-call service has established itself in this sector.
+As companies and private individuals like to have quick help with technical problems with their computers, the on-call service has become established in this sector.

-The special feature of this form of service is that it is often not necessary to be directly present at the workplace.
-This means that employees can basically sit at home on the sofa in front of the TV while they are on call.
-But as soon as a call comes in, they have to get out and can’t finish watching the movie on TV first.
+The special feature of this form of duty is that it is often not necessary to be directly present at the workplace.
+Employees can therefore basically sit at home on the sofa in front of the TV while they are on call.
+However, as soon as a call comes in, they have to get out and can’t finish watching the movie on TV first.

-However, where the on-call service is provided also depends on the individual case.
-For example, if someone lives several places away, they cannot be on call at home, as the location needs to be reached as quickly as possible.
+However, where the on-call duty is performed also depends on the individual case.
+For example, if someone lives several towns away, they cannot be on call at home, as the location must be reached as quickly as possible.
 Emergency paramedics are usually on call at the hospital.
-The employer can stipulate where the standby duty must be carried out.
-If he determines that you have to be in the company for this, you have to comply with this as an employee.
+The employer can stipulate where the on-call duty must be carried out.
+If the employer stipulates that you must be at the company, you must comply with this as an employee.

 Is on-call duty working time?